jcraigk/phishin/README.md

 ** React TODO
  * style the feedback messages - should we use bulma styles or no?
- * Add a spinner using react-spinners - will require passing loading state from components
  * Opengraph (helmet context)
  * track context dropdowns
     * share from timestamp